europa-ee/europa-ee.github.io/content/home_school_art_session3.md

 **Materials required:**

-Pencil, (/coloured pencils) , paper.
+Pencil, (coloured pencils) , paper.
 Or if you have water resistant ink pen would be great, for in case they want to apply colours (water colours), but it doesn’t have to.

 **How to join:**